lafriedel/100-days-of-code/log.md

 **Today's Progress**: I finished lesson 09 of the Lambda School homework (callback functions) and I began looking at lesson 10.
 Lessons 10-12 include closure and recursion.

 **Thoughts**: Slowly, slowly, callback functions are making more sense.
 I coded early in the morning for the first time in a while and I think that really helped with my problem solving.
 I do think my mind is best suited for coding in the mornings.

+### R1D95: 4/24/18

+**Today's Progress**: I got the first function of lesson 10 to pass!
+My first closure!

+**Thoughts**: Very excited about my first closure passing.
+I did it with minimal help.
+My main issue was with variable scope, which I figured out with trial and error - and I understand why the correct solution works.
+Honestly, it looks like morning coding is what's best for me.